Section 218 Agreements

 There are two methods to contract for a Section 218 Agreement:

-- Referendum - Social Security and/or Medicare is determined by the majority of eligible voters.
+- Majority — Social Security and/or Medicare is determined by the majority of eligible voters.
 If the majority votes in favor, all current and future employees in positions under the retirement system will be covered.
 All new employees are also subject to coverage on the date they become members of the retirement plan.
 If the majority votes against, no employees will be covered at this time.
-After a "no" vote, another referendum could be held later.
+After a "no" vote, another referendum could be held at a later date.

 - Division — Social Security and/or Medicare coverage is determined on an individual basis.
 The eligible member of the retirement system makes an individual choice.
 A "yes" vote means employees and all future employees will be covered.
 New employees are subject to coverage on the date they become members of the retirement plan.
 A "no" vote means employees will not be covered as long as they maintain continuous employment in a position within the same public retirement system.

-Public agency employers interested in contracting for a Section 218 Agreement can email the CalPERS State Social Security Administrator Program.
+Public agency employers interested in contracting for a Section 218 Agreement can email the State Social Security Administrator Office.

 A Section 218 Agreement may be made retroactively, up to five coverage years from the date of federal approval of the agreement.
-It takes approximately six months to receive this approval.
-For example, if you request retroactivity in 2014, it would probably be approved in 2015, so that coverage would begin in the 2011 coverage year.
+It takes approximately six months to receive federal approval.
+For example, if a request for retroactivity is submitted in 2017, and is approved in 2018, coverage could be applied retroactively to the 2013 coverage year.

-Certain services and positions can be excluded from Social Security coverage under the Section 218 Agreement, if requested by the state.
-Exclusions are limited to the services listed as optional exclusions in Section 218 of the Social Security Act.
-Those optional exclusions include:
+In addition, there are certain services and positions that can be optionally excluded from Social Security coverage under the Section 218 Agreement.
+Exclusions are limited to the services listed as “optional exclusions” in Section 218 of the Social Security Act and must be identified in the modification.

 - Agricultural labor, but only those services that would be excluded if performed for a private employer